Bluubi/piggybank/README.md

 ## Proposal

 Learn and get better with React.
-Also practice english writing better docs.
+It's only for learning purposes

 ## Dependencies